Migrate from WordPress to Hugo, Step by Step

 Learn how to set this up, and even how to enable draft posts for this branch preview.

 - An internet-connected computer running Windows, Mac, or Linux.

-- Basic coding skills are helpful, though not strictly necessary.
+- Basic familiarity with the command line is recommended, though not strictly necessary.

 Hugo is a super fast static site generator that's here to save you time and make your site fast, secure, and inexpensive to host.
 There's just one catch, your current website is already on WordPress™.
 This course will guide you through safely migrating your site and your workflow from WordPress to Hugo.

 NOTE: This is an EARLY BIRD version of the course.
 The initial offering walks you through migrating a basic site, such as a blog.
 New content will be added to help you migrate more complicated WP sites to Hugo.